Faith and reason can be friends

 5.1 How to start

-Then, if you are open minded, the “Our journey of faith” section of this website gives overall guidance on how we each can come to believe in God.
+Then, if you are open minded and ready, the “Our journey of faith” section of this website gives overall guidance on how we each can come to believe in God.
 Actually, we need go no further afield, with our task of ‘believing’, than to ‘engage with God’.
 Deliberately opening ourselves to him though Christian faith.
-Please just begin by reading the intro article to that section mentioned above, “Can I really believe in God?“.
+Please just begin by reading the ‘intro article’, “Can I really believe in God?” to that website section mentioned above.

 5.2 Make sure your evidence is sound

-But, of course, your belief must be based on what we regard as genuine evidence and sound reasoning.
+But, of course, your belief must be based on what us ‘thinkers’ regard as genuine evidence and sound reasoning.
 I would not have it any other way!
 Neither should you.

 Trust me again please, evidence can be profound at times, if we are willing to take the steps that are on offer from God.
 Yes, some of it can be ‘rock-solid’ as I mentioned above.